-Record made in the State Register of Legal Entities on 5 December 2002, State Registration Number

-${\tt Address: Russia\ 115035,\ Moscow,\ Sadovnicheskaya\ naberezhnaya,\ 77,\ building\ 1.}$

-Ernst & Young LLC is a member of Non Profit partnership "Russian Audit Chamber" ("NP APR").
-Ernst & Young LLC is registered in the register of auditors and audit organizations of NP APR, number 3028, and also included in the control copy of the register of auditors and audit organizations, main registration number 10201017420.
+Record made in the State Register of Legal Entities on 5 December 2002, State Registration Number 1027739707203.
+Address: Russia 115035, Moscow, Sadovnicheskaya naberezhnaya, 77, building 1.
+Ernst & Young LLC is a member of self-regulatory organization of auditors Non Profit partnership "Russian Audit Chamber" ("SRO NP APR").
+Ernst & Young LLC is included in the control copy of the register of auditors and audit organizations, main registration number 10201017420.

-Consolidated statement of financial position at 31 December 2013
+Consolidated statement of financial position as at 31 December 2014